okadato623/Remarque/README.md

 ## Description
-Papirus is a Chrome extension for writing multiple notes in a blank tab.
+Remarque is a Chrome extension for writing multiple notes in a blank tab.